 Once the location is approved, you can add essential items such as air conditioners, poison books, furniture to the premise.
 If the location is not approved, you can write an appeal to PCN.

 3. Application for registration of the pharmacy outlet

 You will apply for the registration of the premises once approval is given.
 There will be an inspection by the PCN team to make sure the venue satisfies the standard conditions of pharmacy practice.

 If you are not a pharmacist, you do not need to be at the venue during the inspection.
 The superintendent pharmacist or the pharmacist on the board of directors will do so on your behalf.

 If they are satisfied, you will be given a go-ahead to pay for the license and registration.
 The documents are submitted to the Registrar, Pharmacists Council of Nigeria through the Director of Pharmaceutical Services (DPS) in the state where the pharmacy will be located.
 The documents needed are:

-- Completed forms B and J (Form B is PCN Application form for registration of premises and Form J is annual licence to practice /application for retention of name on the Pharmaceutical Register)
+- Completed forms B and J (Form B is the PCN Application form for registration of premises and Form J is an annual licence to practice /application for retention of name on the Pharmaceutical Register)

 - Certificate of Incorporation